Usheninte/open-source-projects/README.md

 > * [**null-spotlight**](https://www.npmjs.com/package/react-fcctest)

-This is an open source initiative, meant to help members of the freeCodeCamp program, have an easy way to test their React app projects.
-It is essentially a React plugin for the freeCodeCamp Test Suite.
+This is an open source React portfolio web app template.
+I built this for both experienced and entry-level developers to be able to quickly highlight their key projects.

+I did this because building things is important, and sharing what is built is of even greater relevance.

 - - -